ondrejhonus/vege-dreams/content/about.md

 draft: false
 ---

-What's this site about?
+### What's this all about?
 Well food of course!
+This is a personal project to write down and share my recipes.
 I love to cook and bake, and I would like to share my recipes with others.
-The recipes are **all vegan**.
-I do usually make them *as healthy as possible*, but I also like to make some treats every now and then.
+The recipes are **all vegan** ([learn more](https://adaptt.org/)).
 I mostly aim to keep the description to the point and short.
 Also, I tend to mention some basic rules of the dish and which ingredients are optional.

+All photos are mine and are subject to copyright under CC BY-ND 3.0.
+[Read more](https://creativecommons.org/licenses/by-nd/3.0/).

+### Why this site?
 The problem with most cooking sites is that they **tend to be very cluttered** and filled with ads.
 Everything takes ages to load and every recipe has to have a mountain of text about the author and their life story.
 I don't want to read that, I just want to see the recipe!